tommasocerruti/rowlang/README.md

-# RowLang
+p# RowLang

 ## Technical Description of RowLang

 RowLang is an esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
-It offers a minimalistic yet expressive syntax, combining memory manipulation with the metaphorical representation of rowing actions.
+It offers a minimalistic syntax, combining memory manipulation with the metaphorical representation of rowing actions.
 RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique perspective on algorithmic expression.

 ## Syntax and Semantics